JohnPWSharp/20777A---Implementing-Microsoft-Azure-Cosmos-DB-Solutions/Instructions/20777A_MOD07_DEMO.md

 9. On the **App.config** tab, notice that the application requires an additional collection to store lease information.
 Replace **\~URI\~** with the **URI**, and replace **\~KEY\~** with the **PRIMARY KEY** values that you noted earlier.
 10. In Solution Explorer, right-click **StockAnalyzerUsingChangeFeedProcessorLibrary**, and then click **Set as Startup Project**.
 11. Press F5 to run the application.
-12. Allow the application to run to completion (it will run for approximately 60 seconds).
+12. Allow the application to run to completion (it will execute for approximately 60 seconds).
 As before, while the application runs, it displays output of the ticker values that it’s updating.
 Depending on the number of records in your StockPrice collection change feed, the application might stop processing after a few seconds because it has consumed the entire change feed.
 13. Close Visual Studio.
 14. In Internet Explorer, on the **Data Explorer** blade, in the **SQL API** pane, click the refresh button.
-Observe that the application created a new **StockPricesSummary** collection, and a **StockPricesLease** collection.
+Notice that the application created a new **StockPricesSummary** collection, and a **StockPricesLease** collection.
 15. Expand **StockPricesSummary**, and then click **Documents**.
 16. On the **Documents** tab, click any of the documents to review the contents.
 17. In the **SQL API** pane, right-click **StockPricesSummary**, and then click **Delete Collection**.